percona/pxb-docs/docs/xtrabackup_bin/analyzing_table_statistics.md

 # Analyzing Table Statistics

+!!! note

+   As of *Percona XtraBackup* 8.0.30 the `--stats` option is deprecated and may be removed in future releases.
+We no longer support using the `--stats` option in *Percona XtraBackup* 8.0.29 and older versions.

 The *xtrabackup* binary can analyze InnoDB data files in read-only mode to give statistics about them.
 To do this, you should use the `--stats` option.
 You can combine this with the `--tables` option to limit the